NI-Measurement-Plug-Ins/pmic-labview/README.md

 ## Hardware Setup
 ![Hardware setup](docs/images/hw-setup.png)
 Instrumentation:
-- NI Programmable Power Supply (NI 4151)
+- NI Programmable Power Supply (PXIe-4151)
-- NI Electronic Load (NI 4051)
+- NI Electronic Load (PXIe-4051)
-- Digital Pattern Instrument (NI 6570/1) (note: the software does not include DPI or its dependencies, but it may be required to communicate with the DUT)
+- Digital Pattern Instrument (PXIe-6570/1) (note: the software does not include DPI or its dependencies, but it may be required to communicate with the DUT)

 Tested hardware setup:
-- NI 4151
+- PXIe-4151
-- NI 4051
+- PXIe-4051
-- NI 6570/1
+- PXIe-6570/1

 ## Software Dependencies
 (*This section is applicable if you only want to use the pre-compiled plug-ins.
 If you want to open the source code, go to [software development](docs/sw-dev.md).*)